Amursky/DistrictPowerConsumptionDemo/README.md

 # DisptrictPowerConsumptionDemo
-DEmo-application of district electric power consumption
+Demo-application of an emulated district electric power consumption